 Other ObjectivesCSTE Chronic Disease Indicators

 How Are We Doing?The cervical cancer death in Utah has consistently been lower than national rates, however measuring and seeing a clear increase or decrease in the trend is unclear, partly due to the low number of deaths due to cervical cancer in Utah.
-In 2015, the rate was 0.9 deaths per 100,000 females.
+In 2017, the age-adjusted rate was 2.0 deaths per 100,000 females.